UnionCompilerDesign/sicc/README.md

-# SICC Starter Code
+# sicc Starter Code

 ## Overview
-The SICC Starter Code repository hosts the initial codebase for the Simple Instructional C99 Compiler (SICC), designed for undergraduate-level courses in compiler design.
+The sicc Starter Code repository hosts the initial codebase for the Simple Instructional C99 Compiler (sicc), designed for undergraduate-level courses in compiler design.
 This repository provides the foundational structure and configurations to complete the assignments found in the `docs` folder.

 ## Project Structure
 - `common/`: Contains definitions for Abstract Syntax Trees (`AST`) and shared modules.